DaveMielke/NBP/b2g/ui/doc/introduction.rst

 The Back
 ~~~~~~~~

-The SD card port is the long slot in the middle of the back.
+The SD card slot is the long slot in the middle of the back.

-A micro USB-B (or device) port is near the left of the back.
+A micro USB-B (or device) port is near the left end of the back.
 It's
 primary use is for charging the battery.
 The battery can be charged from
 a computer's USB port.